mcclure/emily/doc/intro.md

 This last year I've been working on a programming language.
-Around April, I sat down and I wrote out a [list of all the things I want out of a language](http://msm.runhello.com/p/928).
+About a year ago, I sat down and I wrote out a [list of all the things I want out of a language](http://msm.runhello.com/p/928).
 Nothing that exists right now felt satisfying, so I decided to make my own.
-I've named this language Emily, and as of today I have a [finished "version 0.1" release that you can download and run](https://bitbucket.org/runhello/emily/wiki/Home).
-This version is **very** primitive in certain ways, but you can write a program in it and it points enough toward what the language can eventually be that I'm excited.
+I've named this language Emily, and I'm now up to a [working "version 0.2" release that you can download and run](https://bitbucket.org/runhello/emily/wiki/Home).
+This version is very primitive in certain ways, but you can write a program in it and it points enough toward what the language can eventually be that I'm excited.

 In this file: